 - 4.1 The process that applicants need to follow is detailed below.
-Applicants should make contact with SELEP Secretariat before submitting an application to discuss their bid.
+Applicants should make contact with the SELEP Secretariat before submitting an application, in order to discuss their bid.
 In the first instance this should be via the SELEP lead for the relevant working group.
-If there isn't a working group for the particular sector focus of the bid, please use the general contact form hello@southeastlep.com and the most suitable contact will respond. - 4.2 Bidding Period: Table 2 below sets out the timetable for the first open call for projects in 2018/19.
-If the annual allocation is not fully depleted through the first call for project then a further call for projects will be launched until the annual funding has been fully allocated.
-The total allocation value for each year is £500,000.
-Information on the current value of funds available in each year can be found via your SELEP contact, on the website via this link, or by emailing the Secretariat using the link above at 4.1. - 4.3 During the Bidding Period, the opportunity to submit funding proposals will be advertised as an open call for projects on the SELEP website and Federated Board/Upper Tier Authority websites.
+If there isn't a working group for the particular sector focus of the bid, please use the general contact form on the SELEP website or email hello@southeastlep.com and the most suitable contact will respond. - 4.2 Bidding Period: Table 2 below sets out the timetable for a series of open calls for projects in the current year.
+If the annual allocation is not fully depleted through the first call for projects, then the remaining calls for projects will be launched until the annual funding has been fully allocated.
+The total allocation for 2020/21 is £1m.
+Information on the current value of funds available in each year can be found via your SELEP contact, on the website via this link, or by emailing the Secretariat using the address above at 4.1. - 4.3 During the Bidding Period, the opportunity to submit funding proposals will be advertised as an open call for projects on the SELEP website.
 Through this period, the project promoter must work with the relevant Federated Area to seek endorsement for the project and raise the profile of the project proposal with other Federated Areas.
-In the first instance, this engagement should be through contact with the relevant working group. - 4.4 Bid Submission: all applications should be made using the application form at Annex B and submitted via the hello@southeastlep.com email address, and your SELEP contact should be copied in.
+In the first instance, this engagement should be through contact with the relevant working group.

+4.4 Bid Submission: all applications should be made using the application form at Appendix 2 and submitted via the hello@southeastlep.com email address, and your SELEP contact should be copied in.

-Table 2 Timescales for 2018/19 SSF Call for Projects
+Table 2 Timescales for 2020/21 Call for Projects